schibsted/deathstar/README.md

 ### How does it work?

-Death Star comes in two parts,...
+Deathstar comes in two parts,...

-- a Slack bot (this repo), which can be seen as the Death Star control plane.
+- a Slack bot (this repo), which can be seen as the Deathstar control plane.
 It is responsible for coordinating and carrying out simulations and...
-- a middleware that need to be included in all services that are to be attacked by Death Star
+- a middleware that need to be included in all services that are to be attacked by Deathstar

 The middleware act on signals from the Death Star control plane.
 Signals that are broadcasted during an outage simulation.